 The shutter in situ, showing the engagement of the cocking lever with the spigot on the cocking arm.

 Indicated is the mirror return striker.
-It’s coupled to the closing shutter, and strikes the mirror return release as the shutter comes to rest.
+It’s coupled to the closing shutter and strikes the mirror return release as the shutter comes to rest.

 Circled is the opening curtain latch.
-The curtain is cocked and engaged with the latch.
+The curtain is locked and engaged with the latch.
 The arrowed part is the opening curtain anti-bounce latch.
 This prevents the opening curtain bouncing back into the focal plane aperture in conjunction with the opening curtain brake.